Today is the best day to market anything because of all the tech available to us.

 7. What’s pricing like with these two products?

-GetResponse is geared towards everyone from freelancers and small businesses to Enterprise companies, which is reflected in our pricing.
+GetResponse is geared towards everyone from freelancers and small businesses to Enterprise companies, which is reflected in the pricing.

-If you need to use more in-depth features like GetResponse’s marketing automation, advanced segmentation, contact scoring, webinars, and sales funnels the Marketing Automation plan is priced at $49/month/user.
+If you need to use more in-depth features like GetResponse’s marketing automation, advanced segmentation, contact scoring, webinars, and sales funnels the Marketing Automation plan is priced at $49/month.

-The best part is if you do like GetResponse, we will give you a discount for signing up for at least a year.
+The best part is if you do like GetResponse, there’s a discount for signing up for at least a year.
 Buying a 1-year plan will get you an 18% discount, and you’ll get 30% off if you sign up to a 2-year plan.